 How to Get Started with Solar for New Construction

-We are always happy to have introductory conversations as you are thinking through your initial design.
+We are always happy to have introductory conversations as you think through your initial design.
 However, where we usually start is when a client has a set of building plans and a site map, if possible.
 The things we’ll need to see on the building plans include:

 - The home’s front, side, and back elevations.